Abacus: Mesopotamia

 The Sumerian abacus appeared between 2700 and 2300 BC.
 It held a table of successive columns which delimited the successive orders of magnitude of their sexagesimal (base 60) number system.
+Primitive forms of the abacus existed in Sumeria, such as the non-fixed bead abacus, a line of strings fixed to a board, counting strings consisting of beads (similar to prayer beads and Pace count beads), ropes and knots, and counting boards (similar to tally sticks).
+The exact form and function of these devices are scattered around different sources, and their exact relation to the modern abacus is unknown but it is almost certain there is a relationship with masihatu, which functioned similar to an abacus utilizing multiple strings and sets of beads.

 Some scholars point to a character in Babylonian cuneiform that may have been derived from a representation of the abacus.
 It is the belief of Old Babylonian scholars, such as Ettore Carruccio, that Old Babylonians "seem to have used the abacus for the operations of addition and subtraction; however, this primitive device proved difficult to use for more complex calculations".

 Egypt

 Greek historian Herodotus mentioned the abacus in Ancient Egypt.
 He wrote that the Egyptians manipulated the pebbles from right to left, opposite in direction to the Greek left-to-right method.
 Archaeologists have found ancient disks of various sizes that are thought to have been used as counters.
-However, wall depictions of this instrument are yet to be discovered.
+However, there are no known illustrations of this device.

 Persia

 At around 600 BC, Persians first began to use the abacus, during the Achaemenid Empire.
-Under the Parthian, Sassanian, and Iranian empires, scholars concentrated on exchanging knowledge and inventions with the countries around them – India, China, and the Roman Empire- which is how the abacus may have been exported to other countries.
+Under the Parthian, Sassanian, and Iranian empires, scholars concentrated on exchanging knowledge and inventions with the countries around them – India, China, and the Roman Empire – which is how the abacus may have been exported to other countries.

 Greece

 The earliest archaeological evidence for the use of the Greek abacus dates to the 5th century BC.
-Demosthenes (384 BC–322 BC) complained that the need to use pebbles for calculations was too difficult.
+Demosthenes (384–322 BC) complained that the need to use pebbles for calculations was too difficult.
 A play by Alexis from the 4th century BC mentions an abacus and pebbles for accounting, and both Diogenes and Polybius use the abacus as a metaphor for human behavior, stating "that men that sometimes stood for more and sometimes for less" like the pebbles on an abacus.
 The Greek abacus was a table of wood or marble, pre-set with small counters in wood or metal for mathematical calculations.
 This Greek abacus was used in Achaemenid Persia, the Etruscan civilization, Ancient Rome, and the Western Christian world until the French Revolution.